trek-view/basecamp/_posts/2020-05-01-metadata-exif-xmp-360-photo-files.md

 And that's why we need your help.

 If you have a 360 camera and want to support our work, [please share more information about your camera with us using this form](https://docs.google.com/forms/d/e/1FAIpQLScgOk1W5jpyrQuDF5FuKqUpKK0EIpSlokckZd3OB-r_ZOjZmQ/viewform).
 Thank you!

+## Support exiftool

+Exiftool is a free and very well supported bit of software from Phil Harvey.
+Let's make sure it stays that way.
+[You should consider a small donation to support it](https://exiftool.org/#donate) if this post has been useful to you.

 ## Update 2020-05-01